Modelling snow

 • conventional measurements of snow depth (from SYNOP and other national networks) with additional national snow depth observations, particularly in Europe and North America.
 These are generally an important and reliable source of information.
 However, snow depth observations from many other regions of the world remain unavailable to IFS.
 Thick hoar frost (which can look like a dusting of snow) can be incorrectly reported as very shallow snow.
 This can be assimilated by the model despite no supporting evidence from other sources.

 • snow extent data from the NOAA/NESDIS Interactive Multi-sensor Snow and Ice Mapping System (IMS).
 This combines satellite visible and microwave data with weather station reports to give snow cover information and sea ice extent over the northern hemisphere at 4km resolution.
+Satellite-based snow cover information is of particular use in mountainous areas.
+It reduces IFS positive biases in snow cover and snow depth, and has a strong positive impact on atmospheric forecasts.
 There is some manual intervention and quality control.
 The IMS product only shows where at least 50% of the grid cell is covered by snow and is converted to snow depths using relationships shown in Fig2.1.4.4-7 and Fig2.1.4.4-8.
 IMS data is not currently used by the IFS at altitudes above 1500m.

 Incorrect analyses and forecasts of snow are possible: